thduerr/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 * deployment slots
 * monitoring and diagnostics out-of-the-box
 * load balancing is integrated
-* autoscaling is build-in
+* auto-scaling is build-in
-* high availability as serives managed and monitored
+* high availability as services managed and monitored

 CONTRA:
 * limited configuration and optimization options
-* limited possiblities for debugging and finding root-causes if somethings does not work as expected
+* limited possibilities for debugging and finding root-causes if something does not work as expected
 * only pre-defined workflows
 * only pre-defined runtime stacks